About Us

 Americana was primarily developed in Python, because of its flexibility, and uses Wagtail as its Content Management System.

-Our books and maps are digitized using Scribe scanners, from the Internet Archive.
-For preservation, a redundant copy of our digitized materials is stored in Luna, which also functions as the backend for the images that you see in Americana—thanks to a strategic collaboration with Luna Imaging.
+Our books and maps are digitized using Scribe scanners, from the Internet Archive, and later by an in-house photography team.
+Digitized materials is stored in Luna, which also functions as the backend for the images that you see in Americana—thanks to a strategic collaboration with Luna Imaging.

 Americana's digital images comply with IIIF (International Image Interoperability Framework) and our object viewer is built around Mirador, an open-source image viewing platform.
 Fabrique customized Mirador’s UI to conform to both the visual style and design principles of Americana.